cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ## Copilot
 - CLI tool used to build, release and operate prod-ready containerized apps
 - run your apps on AppRunner, ECS, and Fargate
-- helps you focust on building apps rather than setting up infra
+- helps you focus on building apps rather than setting up infra
 - provisions all required infra for containerized apps (ECS, VPC, ELB, ECR)
 - automated dpeloyments using one command with CodePipeline
 - deploy to multiple environment